 Who we are

-The Department of Justice and Regulation (the department) delivers high quality services to Victorians and supports a safe, just, innovative and thriving Victoria.
+The Department of Justice and Community Safety (the department) delivers high quality services to Victorians and supports a safe, just, innovative and thriving Victoria.

-Ministerial portfolios within the department include the Attorney-General, Police, Corrections, Emergency Services, Gaming, Liquor and Racing regulation, and Consumer Affairs.
+Ministerial portfolios within the department include the Attorney-General, Police, Corrections, Emergency Services, Workplace Safety, Crime Prevention, Youth Justice, Victim Support, Gaming and Liquor Regulation, and Consumer Affairs.

 We offer a broad range of career opportunities to more than 8,800 employees in over 50 business units and service agencies across Victoria